 The minimum concentration of a particular combustible gas or vapor necessary to support its combustion in air is defined as the Lower Explosive Limit (LEL) for that gas.
-Below this level, the mixture is too "leam" to burn.
+Below this level, the mixture is too "lean" to burn.
 The maximum concentration of a gas or vapor that will burn in air is defined as the Upper Explosive Limit (UEL).
 Above this level, the mixture is too "rich" to burn.
 The range between the LEL and UEL is known as the flammable range for that gas or vapor.

-under which they were determined (usually room temperature and atmospheric pressure using a 2 inch tube with spark ignition).
+The values shown in this table are valid only for the conditions under which they were determined (usually room temperature and atmospheric pressure using a 2 inch tube with spark ignition).
 The flammability range of most materials expands as temperature, pressure and container diameter increase.